-- (1) The international symbols for accessibility and deafness (AS1428.1 (2001) Design for access and mobility, Part 1: General requirements for access new building work, Clause 14.2, International symbol and Clause 14.3, International symbol for deafness) must be used to identify an access path and which facilities and boarding points are accessible. - (2) The colours prescribed in AS1428.1 (2001) Design for access and mobility, Part 1: General requirements for access - new building work, Clause 14.2 (c) are not mandatory. - (3) The size of accessibility symbols must comply with AS1428.2 (1992) Design for access and mobility, Part 2: Enhanced and additional requirements Buildings and facilities, Table 1.
+- (1) The international symbols for accessibility and deafness (AS1428.1 (2001) Design for access and mobility, Part 1: General requirements for access new building work, Clause 14.2, International symbol and Clause 14.3, International symbol for deafness) must be used to identify an access path and which facilities and boarding points are accessible. - (2) The colours prescribed in AS1428.1 (2001) Design for access and mobility, Part 1: General requirements for access new building work, Clause 14.2 (c) are not mandatory. - (3) The size of accessibility symbols must comply with AS1428.2 (1992) Design for access and mobility, Part 2: Enhanced and additional requirements Buildings and facilities, Table 1.

-Reform of the Disability Standards for Accessible Public Transport 2002 Consultation Regulation Impact Statement This section pertains to conveyances, premises (except premises to which the Premises Standards apply), and infrastructure.
+This section pertains to conveyances, premises (except premises to which the Premises Standards apply), and infrastructure.